Protea – International Curatorial Exchange

 Through Protea, the institutional partners involved – which included national or regional museums, archives, research centres, heritage asset owners, universities, local authorities – built new contacts, imported and shared expertise, and identified strategic openings to advocate for action/change.

-For curating as a practice and discourse, we hope this Exchange brought insights that illuminated the value of curating as a means for unlocking creativity, building alliances, fuelling support, influencing power, and driving change.
+For curating as a practice and discourse, we hope that Protea brought insights that illuminated the value of curating as a means for unlocking creativity, building alliances, fuelling support, influencing power, and driving change.